Looking ahead to 2021-22

 We review our health and safety policy annually.
 We also have procedures, guidance and risk assessments in place to cover our core activities.
 A health and safety group oversees our arrangements.
 They meet regularly and report to our senior leadership group.
 However, primary responsibility for health and safety sits with people managers.

 We initiate independent health and safety audits of our premises each year, which involves inspecting working environments and reviewing safety management systems.
 These audits tell us if our arrangements are suitable and highlight any improvements we need to make.
-Findings from audits completed in 2019-20 were generally satisfactory and arrangements were compliant with legislation and best practice.
+In 2020/21 we carried out specific risk assessments to ensure our sites were Covid secure prior to re-opening; routine assessments will restart once travel across the UK is permitted and our sites are back in use.

 Our environmental impact

 Offices in Edinburgh, Cardiff and Belfast have relocated to smaller, more environmentally efficient premises in the last 10 years.
-The lease on our London office ends in 2020.
-After reviewing our accommodation options, we have decided to renew the lease.
+We completed the renewal of the lease for our London office in 2020.

 Performance commentary on emissions

-Reported fossil fuel consumption has decreased year on year, an ongoing effect of the property owner’s introduction of measures to reduce levels of electricity consumption, including lower ‘out of hours’ operation of plant and machinery and the introduction of energy-efficient lighting.
+We aim to decrease our fossil fuel consumption year on year, an ongoing effect of the property owner’s introduction of measures to reduce levels of electricity consumption, including lower ‘out of hours’ operation of plant and machinery and the introduction of energy-efficient lighting.

-The figure for the general and recycled waste is based on a proportion of total building waste.
+The general and recycled waste is based on a proportion of total building waste.
 All general waste produced in the building, including that generated by us, is sent to a nearby energy from waste plant, instead of landfill sites.

 Using our financial resources efficiently